Should I Offer Discounts This Black Friday As A Luxury Salon or Spa?

 However, not all customers will have this view.
 Many customers truly enjoy the feeling of exclusivity that luxury affords and jumping on the Black Friday wagon could alienate long-time regulars who love that your salon or spa is only for a select few.

 So, What Should I Do?

 It all boils down to what you want your brand identity to convey.
-If your sole focus is providing extraordinary service to a select few, then maybe the Black Friday discounts just aren't for you.
+If your sole focus is providing extraordinary service to an high end exclusive clientele, then maybe the Black Friday discounts just aren't for you.

 However, you can still offer minimal discounts to your existing customer base for referrals.
 That way, you leverage your customer base to grow your clientele with people that will suit your brand and fit in with your current regulars.
 Keeping discounts low will be more of a gesture of thanks for the referral instead of a big Black Friday discount.

 When people think Black Friday they also imagine tons of people rushing into packed places and some even coming to blows.
 This is undoubtedly one reason that deters luxury companies from participating, but luxury salons and spas can easily avoid this by selling discounted products online instead of in-store, which would prove profitable and convenient.
 Salons and spas could also sell services redeemable for the new year after the holidays, thus benefiting from the increased consumer spending without partaking in the shopping frenzy.